Ecology and evolution of infectious diseases

 This scheme is administered by the NSF.

 - U.S. Department of Agriculture (USDA)

-To address international research priorities that will inform and impact on policy and practice
+The research is expected to address international research priorities that will inform and impact on policy and practice, in particular:

-To understand the transmission dynamics of pathogens of farmed animals or crops, especially (but not only) those that cause food-borne human diseases or vector-borne diseases (of animals or plants), or of trees in managed forests or the wider environment
+- The focus of US-UK Collaborative Projects should be on understanding the transmission dynamics of pathogens of farmed animals or crops, especially (but not only) those that cause food-borne human diseases or vector-borne diseases (of animals or plants).